paritoshtripathi935/portfolio-flask/README.md

 ## Usage <a name = "usage"></a>

 The portfolio website serves as a showcase of the developer's skills and projects.
 Customize the content by editing the templates and static files in the project.
-Update the `portfolio_data.json` file to include information about your projects and experiences.
+Update the `.json` files in static folder to include information about your projects and experiences.

 ## Contributing